Menu

 As one of the Public Health Institute’s programs, Health Intervention Projects for Underserved Populations (HIPUP) conducts community-based research/programs for underserved populations (e.g., gender and ethnic minorities) in the field of substance abuse, HIV/AIDS, and trauma prevention and treatment.
 Through collaboration with targeted communities, HIPUP strives to impact health promotion and human rights for underserved communities locally and internationally.

-Improving the Wellness for Asian Youth 2 (IWAY2) Project at HIPUP seeks three high school students to assist with advocacy activities regarding trauma-informed care/prevention and youth events addressing mental health issues in Asian American Asian Immigrant (AAAI) communities.
+Improving the Wellness for Asian Youth 2 (IWAY2) Project at HIPUP seeks high school students to assist with advocacy activities regarding trauma-informed care/prevention and youth events addressing mental health issues in Asian American Asian Immigrant (AAAI) communities.
 IWAY2 aims to provide trauma-informed treatment and other services to reduce psychological symptoms/behavioral problems and provide youth empowerment programs to promote health and well-being for Asian American and immigrant children and families in Alameda County, CA.

-Full pay range for this position: $16.20 to $19.12 per hour.
-The typical hiring range for this position is from $16.20 (minimum) to $17.66 (midpoint) per hour.
+Full pay range for this position: $17.20 to $19.62 per hour.
+The typical hiring range for this position is from $17.20 (minimum) to $18.41 (midpoint) per hour.
 The starting wage is determined based on the candidate’s knowledge, skills, experience, as well as budget availability.

-Essential Duties & Responsibilities (Interns can select 1 or more to accomplish during the internship duration)
+Select 1 or more of the following to accomplish during the internship duration:

 • Create social media posts about individual and community action to promote trauma-informed care & prevention for the AAAI community.